hannahsutton1/hannahsutton1/README.md

 - 👋 Hi, I’m @hannahsutton1
-- ✨ I have a Bachelor of Arts in Mathematics from Southern New Hampshire University!
+- ✨ I am a graduate student in the Data Analytics program at SNHU!
+I also hold a Bachelor of Arts in Mathematics from SNHU!
 - 👀 I’m interested in Data Science, ML, and AI.
 - 🌱 I’m currently learning SQL, Python, R, and MATLAB.
 - 📫 How to reach me: via email (hsutton518@outlook.com)